afreefaw/MTG-card2vec/README.md

 ```
 The card would be strongly expressing the feature in the 3rd position (which might indicate e.g., whether it is a sorcery), but the other two features are low (so for example, that might indicate it is NOT a red card, and NOT a creature).

-In practice, embeddings are much longer vectors (currently length 100), and the features may be much harder to interpret than in this simple example.
+In practice, embeddings are much longer vectors (currently length 100), and the features are much harder to interpret than in this simplified example.

 ## Examples